Qualcomm ‘Strangled Competition’ And Violated Antitrust Laws, U.S. Judge Rules

 Koh ordered Qualcomm to create new licensing agreements and be monitored by the trade commission for seven years.

-But Qualcomm isn’t taking the ruling laying down — they disagree with Koh’s “conclusions, her interpretation of the facts and her application of the law,” and are seeking an appeal at the United States Court of Appeals for the Ninth Circuit.
+But Qualcomm isn’t taking the ruling laying down — the company disagrees with Koh’s “conclusions, her interpretation of the facts and her application of the law,” and is seeking an appeal at the United States Court of Appeals for the Ninth Circuit.

 Before the ruling, Apple suggested issues with Qualcomm’s royalty rates.
-They accused the company of marking up prices from their actual value, and the trade commission supported this accusation, claiming that phone makers were unable to negotiate with Qualcomm for lower rates because the company would threaten to cut off shipments of chips that they owned exclusively.
+The Cupertino, California, firm accused the company of marking up prices from their actual value, and the trade commission supported this accusation, claiming that phone makers were unable to negotiate with Qualcomm for lower rates because the company would threaten to cut off shipments of chips that it owned exclusively.
 And during a January trial, the executives from handset companies such as Motorola, Sony, and Lenovo testified about Qualcomm’s use of such tactics to earn them higher royalties.

 The ruling comes shortly after President Donald Trump added Huawei, one of the telecommunications giants that relied on chips from Qualcomm to a trade blacklist to prevent them from doing business with U.S. companies.
 Not long after the president’s decision, Google cut ties with the Chinese tech giant, as The Inquisitr reported.